Sumukha1496/maskdata/README.md

 > npm i maskdata

 # Release Features
+### Version: 1.1.9
+- Support of maxMaskedCharacters in masking json fields: https://github.com/Sumukha1496/maskdata/issues/21
+- This is applicable only if the type of value is string.
+Details: [Mask JSON fields](#mask-fields-in-a-json)
 ### Version: 1.1.8
 - Mocha test cases for most of the usecases. https://github.com/Sumukha1496/maskdata/pull/23